Examples

 Markdown Extensions

 Hwaro supports optional markdown extensions beyond standard CommonMark.
-Each extension is disabled by default and can be enabled in config.toml.
+Each extension can be toggled in config.toml (see the table below for defaults).

 Configuration